charle89/call-agent-data-using-power-bi-for-visualization-and-dax-for-measures/README.md

 Results and Insights

+Customer Satisfaction: Calculated the overall customer satisfaction score and identified factors that contribute to higher or lower satisfaction levels.
+- Call Resolution: Analyzed the resolution rates across different call topics and identified areas for improvement.
+- Agent Performance Quadrant: Created a quadrant analysis comparing agents' average handle time against the number of calls answered to identify top performers and areas needing improvement.
+- Call Time Analysis: Visualized call volumes by time of day to identify peak periods and ensure adequate staffing during high-demand hours.

+Results and Insights

-- Improved Agent Training:** Insights from the analysis highlighted the need for targeted training for agents with lower resolution rates, particularly in specific call topics.
+- Improved Agent Training: Insights from the analysis highlighted the need for targeted training for agents with lower resolution rates, particularly in specific call topics.
-- Optimized Call Handling:** By identifying peak call times, recommendations were made to adjust staffing levels to reduce wait times and improve customer satisfaction.
+- Optimized Call Handling: By identifying peak call times, recommendations were made to adjust staffing levels to reduce wait times and improve customer satisfaction.
-- Enhanced Performance Metrics:** The quadrant analysis helped in recognizing top-performing agents, which can be used for incentive programs and setting benchmarks for others.
+- Enhanced Performance Metrics: The quadrant analysis helped in recognizing top-performing agents, which can be used for incentive programs and setting benchmarks for others.

 Tools Used

 - Power BI: For data visualization and dashboard creation.
 - Power Query: For data cleaning, transformation, and preparation within Power BI.
 - DAX (Data Analysis Expressions): For calculating custom metrics and KPIs.
+-
+- RECCOMENDATION
+-
+  FOCUS ON FASTER RESPONSE TIMES:

+Agents should aim to reduce the average speed of answer to below 30 seconds, as quicker responses generally lead to higher satisfaction.

+IMPROVE RESOLUTION IN TECHNICAL SUPPORT:

+Enhance training for technical support issues to increase resolution rates, which directly impacts customer satisfaction.
+INCREASE SATISFACTION FOR PAYMENT-RELATED QUERIES:

+Explore causes behind low satisfaction in payment-related queries and implement process improvements or additional agent support.

+USE DATA TO TAILOR AGENT TRANING:

+Agents like Stewart and Greg who excel at fast and resolved calls can mentor others to improve overall performance.

 Conclusion